LeoIannacone/npm2deb/README.md

 npm2deb
 =======

-a script to make faster and easier packaging nodejs modules
+A script to make faster and easier packaging nodejs modules

 ## Requirements
 You need to install these dependencies on your system: